Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     ![Image: Changing SSH Listen Port](/img/custom-listen-sshd.png)

 1. Save and quit vim.
-1. Restart the sshd service:
+1. Load the new settings into **systemctl** memory:

     ```bash
-    sudo systemctl restart sshd
+    sudo systemctl daemon-reload
     ```

+1. Restart the **ssh** service:

+    ```bash
+    sudo systemctl restart ssh
+    ```

 1. Check the status of the service:

     ```bash
-    systemctl status -l sshd
+    systemctl status -l ssh
     ```

     **WARNING: If the status is in a *Failed* state, retrace your steps.**

     * Look back at the SSHd config file for typos.
-    * Did you forget to run the `semanage` command from Investigation 3, Part 2?
+    * Did you forget to disable AppArmor from Investigation 3, Part 2?

-    Restart the SSHd service to apply additional changes **and check its status again.**
+    Restart the SSH service to apply additional changes **and check its status again.**

 1. If the status is **active (running)**, move onto the next step.
 1. In your **test terminal**, disconnect from your SSH connection and reconnect **using the new port 22222**.